 MySQL is also easy to set up.
 Users without prior knowledge of MySQL can install the database and activate it in WordPress.
 Users can take advantage of various third-party tools to establish a connection with the database.

-Ease of use depends on the level of expertise of a developer.
-Most developers are familiar with MySQL as it has a huge community and has been in the market for some time now.
-On the other hand, MongoDB has some easy-to-use features and takes away the hassle of defining schema before storing data.
+Ease of use depends on a developer’s level of expertise.
+Most developers are familiar with MySQL, as it has a huge community and has been in the market for some time now.
+On the other hand, MongoDB has some easy-to-use features and eliminates the hassle of defining a schema before storing data.

 MongoDB